mkaz/hastie/docs/pages/markdown-page.md

 ## Frontmatter

-Hastie uses front matter to specify parameters for each page.
+Hastie uses frontmatter to specify parameters for each page.
 The parameters are specified at the top of the markdown document.
 Hastie can support both YAML and TOML frontmatter, personal preference for what you want to use.

 If converting from another static site generator Jekyll sites use YAML and Zola sites use TOML.